Zichang23/BayesModel/README.md

 <img src="docs/map.png" width="400" />

-#### 2.3 Check Spatial Correlation

 ### 3. Bayesian Modeling

 #### 3.1 Model Specification

-Below is the model specification for a bayesian spatial-temporal model without interaction effect.
+Below is the model specification for a bayesian spatial-temporal model without interaction effect (Type I Model).

 $$Y_{it}|\theta_{it} \backsim Poisson(E_{it}\theta_{it})$$